aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 ![[Pasted image 20221217115506.png]]

 The ***Lipid Bilayer model*** is a subset of ***Fluid Mosaic Model*** as it also contains Lipid Bilayers but with additional **Proteins** and **Glycolipids**
+Additional **Gobular Proteins** aree also embedded into the lipid bilayer

 ------------------